edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 .. lint-on

-To summarize, in the ``get_users`` function, we use our generated code to perform asynchronous queries via the ``edgedb`` client.
+To summarize, in the ``get_users`` function, we use our generated code to perform asynchronous queries via the ``gel`` client.
 Then we return the query results.
 Afterward, the JSON serialization part is taken care of by FastAPI.